-9-1-1 centers in Round Rock and the entire capital region can now receive SMS text messages.
+Since 2017, 9-1-1 centers in Round Rock and the entire capital region are able to receive SMS text messages.

 If you can’t call 9-1-1, then you can text to 9-1-1 if your phone or smart device uses one of the four major cellphone service providers —Verizon Wireless, AT&T Mobility, Sprint and T-Mobile.